TendaniN/hyperion-dev/README.md

 You can run `npm run format` to run Prettier on all files.

-### Storybook

-This project uses [Storybook](https://storybook.js.org) to visually document interface components.

-You can start it by running `npm run storybook`

 ### Contributing

 This repo currently makes use of git-flow.
 To start work on a new feature, branch off of the `develop` branch with a feature branch: